Garbage and Recycling

 • Seed Libraries encourage a culture of sharing and sustainability.
 By providing good quality, local seeds, seed libraries make growing your own food easy and accessible.

-• Tool rental at the following Home Depot locations provide access to indoor and outdoor tools, a wide variety of equipment, and trucks and vans.
+• Rental shops to access music, indoor and outdoor tools, a wide variety of equipment, trucks and vans, and more.
 Fees apply.

 Recycle